Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 *  **0**: Disable permanent disk emulation mode by deleting the emulation data file pointer from the partition table.
 See _[3.9.
 Disk emulation mode](#39-disk-emulation-mode)_.

 *  **1**: Force boot in MSX-DOS 1 mode.
-If the computer is a MSX Turbo-R, switches CPU to Z80 mode.
+If the computer is an MSX Turbo-R, switches the CPU to Z80 mode.

 *  **2**: Force boot in MSX-DOS 1 mode.
-If the computer is a MSX Turbo-R, switches CPU to R800-ROM mode.
+If the computer is an MSX Turbo-R, switches the CPU to R800-ROM mode.
 Note that in MSX-DOS 1 mode, the active CPU is never changed when accessing disk drives; this may cause some storage devices to not work properly, especially those mapped to MSX-DOS drivers such as floppy disk drives.

 *  **3**: Force boot to the BASIC prompt, ignoring any existing boot code (that is, do not try to load and run NEXTOR.SYS, AUTOEXEC.BAS or the code in the boot sector).

 *  **4**: (for MSX Turbo-R only) Boot in R800-ROM mode, assign the largest mapper found as the primary mapper (instead of the internal mapper), and free the 64K allocated for the R800-DRAM mode.
 This is useful for using software that requires a huge amount of mapped RAM and can work only with the primary mapper; note however that there is a big penalty in the system speed.

-*  **5**: Assign only one drive to each Nextor kernel with a device-based driver regardless of the number of devices controlled by the driver.
-This overrides the normal behavior, in which Nextor assigns one drive per device found (see _[3.2.
+*  **5**: Make Nextor assign only one drive letter per Nextor driver, instead of the normal behavior of assigning one drive per suitable active partition found (see _[3.2.
 Booting Nextor](#32-booting-nextor)_).
-This is just the default behavior, though - drivers can override it they implement [the DRV_CONFIG routine](Nextor%203.0%20Driver%20Development%20Guide.md#448-drv_config-4151h)).
+Drivers are informed of this request and could act on it, see _[4.5.3.
+Driver query 3: Get driver initialization parameters](Nextor%203.0%20Driver%20Development%20Guide.md#453-driver-query-3-get-driver-initialization-parameters)_.

 * **CTRL**: The state of this key is passed to MSX-DOS kernels on initialization.
-Typically this will cause the internal floppy disk drive to disable it second "ghost" drive, allowing to free some extra memory, especially in MSX-DOS 1 mode.
+Typically this will cause the internal floppy disk drive to disable its second "ghost" drive, freeing some extra memory, especially in MSX-DOS 1 mode.
 Note that this key is inverted by default so you'll get the opposite behavior unless you customize the Nextor ROM (see _[2.10.1.
 Boot key inverters](#2101-boot-key-inverters)_).

 *  **SHIFT**: Prevent MSX-DOS kernels from booting, but allow Nextor kernels to boot normally.
 This is useful to disable the internal floppy disk drive in order to get some extra TPA memory, especially in MSX-DOS 1 mode.

-*  **slot key**: Prevent the Nextor kernel associated to the specified slot key from booting.
+*  **slot key**: Prevent the Nextor kernel associated with the specified slot key from booting.
 This is useful when the kernel ROM must be updated from a device controlled by another Nextor controller.
 The associated keys for each slot are:

     * Q for primary slot 1
     * A for primary slot 2